 - A limited-time opportunity for multi-family building owners to replace more than two toilets (you must call ahead for pre-approval and subject to funding availability)

 Program details are summarized below, but rebate amounts and terms and conditions vary from community to community.
-Click or call your town for town specific details.
+Click or call your town for town-specific details.
+Rebate programs are managed by each town, not by the Neponset River Watershed Association.

 - Canton Toilet Rebate Form